liijunwei/practice/refactoring/ch04-building-tests/note.md

 ## The Value of Self-Testing Code

 + Those programmers can tell a story of a bug that took a whole day (or more) to find.
 Fixing the bug is usually pretty quick, but finding it is a nightmare.

++ I’ve found life to be much easier if I have a test suite to lean on.